hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 * `cpu` -
   (Optional)
-  CPU request and limit for a single Airflow scheduler replica.
+  The number of CPUs for a single Airflow scheduler.

 * `memory_gb` -
   (Optional)
-  Memory (GB) request and limit for a single Airflow scheduler replica.
+  The amount of memory (GB) for a single Airflow scheduler.

 * `storage_gb` -
   (Optional)
-  Storage (GB) request and limit for a single Airflow scheduler replica.
+  The amount of storage (GB) for a single Airflow scheduler.

 * `count` -
   (Optional)